Creating shared value

 The company’s high standards regarding safety, cost competitiveness and technical expectations as well as local considerations in our sourcing events have resulted in our procurement process being recognized by our community partners for its integrity.

-Working with local authorities in Canada and Indigenous communities, we also identify and select sites to mitigate impacts and prioritize restoration under the applicable regulations.
+Working with local authorities in Canada and Indigenous Peoples, we also identify and select existing company sites to mitigate impacts and prioritize restoration under the applicable regulations.
 Through site visits and collaboration with the community, the restoration plan for each site is developed, executed and monitored.
 The final restoration plans include the incorporated community feedback and innovative site preparation techniques.

 Alaska

-In Alaska, we are committed to ongoing engagement throughout the state, and with the North Slope communities, especially those near our operations and within the National Petroleum Reserve-Alaska (NPR-A).
+In Alaska, we are committed to ongoing engagement throughout the state including with North Slope communities, especially those near our operations and within the National Petroleum Reserve-Alaska (NPR-A).
 We travel to villages and host in-person meetings to listen to stakeholder feedback and concerns.
 We attend regular city and tribal council meetings, regional assembly and planning commission meetings, and participate in community events to develop relationships with local leaders and community members.
-Through our community investment activities, we support projects and events that are important to our stakeholders and enhance the communities near our operations.
+Through our community investment activities, we support projects and events that are important to our stakeholders and enhance communities throughout Alaska.

-ConocoPhillips Alaska remains committed to maintaining the subsistence lifestyle of North Slope residents.
-We continue to seek feedback from stakeholders, implementing and refining mitigation measures, such as reduced speed limits and pullouts and ramps to improve access along the road system.
-We also consult with stakeholders on the placement and design of infrastructure to facilitate and improve subsistence access.
+We are committed to honoring the subsistence lifestyle of North Slope residents.
+We seek feedback from stakeholders, and implement and refine mitigation measures such as reduced speed limits and pullouts and ramps to improve subsistence access along the road system.
+We also consult with stakeholders on the placement and design of infrastructure to minimize impacts to subsistence and improve subsistence access.

-We continue to develop ways to communicate and share our environmental studies.
-All reports are shared on the North Slope Science Initiative website that is available to the public.
-Annual study one-pagers are collated and shared with stakeholders, regulators, educators and researchers.
+We continue to develop ways to communicate and share our environmental monitoring.
+Reports are publicly shared on the North Slope Science Initiative website.
+Annual monitoring one-pagers are collated and shared with stakeholders, regulators, educators and researchers.

 Australia